vikranth1000/tutorials/notes.startup_admin_guide/docs/tools.EOS.md

 - A good or bad Annual Performance Review should never be a surprise

-# 9, What do I do next?
+# 9, What Do I Do Next?

 * Implementing EOS
 - Implementing EOS in your Company is a lifelong effort